QuantEcon/lecture-python.myst/lectures/svd_intro.md

 Next, we describe alternative representations of our first-order linear dynamic system.

 **Guide to three representations:** In practice, we'll be interested in Representation 3.
 We present the first 2 in order to set the stage for some intermediate steps that might help us understand what is under the hood of Representation 3.
 In applications, we'll use only a small  subset of the DMD to approximate dynamics.
-To to that, we'll want to be using the  reduced  SVD's affiliated with representation 3, not the full SVD's affiliated with Representations 1 and 2.
+To do that, we'll want to use the  reduced  SVD's affiliated with representation 3, not the full SVD's affiliated with representations 1 and 2.

 +++